 COURTNEY KRAMER PETROCCI, OWNER

-Ms Petrocci, herself a native of Crystal Lake, is proud to be the Artistic Director for Summers Academy of Dance and the Berkshire Ballet Theatre for the past year and a half.
+Ms Petrocci, herself a native of Crystal Lake, is proud to be in her fourth season as the Artistic Director for Engage Dance Academy.
 She performed for more than 10 years with the Milwaukee Ballet, where she was featured in many roles including Clara and the Snow Queen from Michael Pink’s The Nutcracker and Tiger Lily in Michael Pink’s world premiere production of Peter Pan, broadcasted nationally in 2014 on PBS.
 She has been privileged to be featured in works choreographed by George Balanchine, Jerome Robbins’, Vincente Nebrada, Marius Petipa, Alejandro Cerrudo and Trey McIntrye.
 She has had the unique pleasure to have original pieces choreographed on her by Nelly Van Bommel, Mauro de Candia, Val Caniparoli, Maurice Causey, Simone Ferro, Mark Godden, James Gregg, Darrell Grand Moultrie, Matthew Neenan, Timothy O’Donnell and Lila York.
 Having worked with this very talented and diverse group of some of the world’s most prominent choreographers, Ms Petrocci brings with her a very diverse and refined level of performance knowledge in both classical ballet and contemporary genres.